capstanlqc/i18n-guide/xliff-prepp-best-practices.md

   * Unicode characters should be used instead escaped HTML entities.
   * Excessive whitespace and inline line breaks should be avoided.
-  * To avoid truncations and overflowing text, text should be wrapped dynamically in the publication medium instead of using linebreak codes in the source text.
+  * To avoid truncations and overflowing text, text should be wrapped dynamically in the publication medium instead of using line break codes in the source text.
   * Comments should not be extracted as translatable text.

 ### 2.1.
 Segmentation